atacker22dw/git_intro/README.md

 When forking, make sure to fork all available branches.
 This will allow you to change files on non-protected branches and push them to the `main`.

+## Merge Conflicts

+This branch is meant to illustrate merge conflicts and how so-called linear editing can help avoid such conflicts.
+Fork this branch, edit it in some way.
+For sake of argument, just remove the following parethetical (Andy is so awesome).
+After you have forked this branch, I will commit to an edit as well.
+When you create a pull request, I will not be able to directly merge your edit to this branch because it will be both one commit ahead and behind the current branch.
+Github does not know how to (automatically) merge branches in this case.

 [^1]: It is possible to use R libraries to read in .mat files and vice versa.